Simperium/simperium-protocol/SYNCING.md

   - re-load the entity (via `e` command) then overwrite the local changes
   - send a change with full object (which will overwrite remote changes, history will still be available) referencing the current `sv`

-**409** : Duplicate change, client can safely throw away the change it is attempting to send
+**409** : Duplicate change, client should stop sending this change and retrieve changes since its last syncd `cv` to process the changes list from the server.
+In normal case the remote changes list will contain the change that caused the duplicate error.
+If it doesn't, client will need to re-load this object.
+In either case, client will know that the server version of the object already incorporates the delta that this change contains.

 **412** : Empty change, nothing was changed on the server, client can ignore (and stop sending change).